-Course Code: CHI622 Course Title: FUNDAMENTALS OF TEACHING CHINESE AS A FOREIGN LANGUAGE Credit: 2 Course Type: Optional
+Course Title: FUNDAMENTALS OF TEACHING CHINESE AS A FOREIGN

+LANGUAGE Credit: 2

-Pre-requisit Pre-requisites for the Course : The course will be conducted in English and Chinese Language.
-7 Language.
-The student should have good knowledge of English and Chinese. • his course aims to introduce to the students the various approaches and Chinese as a foreign language.
-On complet ion of the e course, the students will be able to: Unit-I Unit-ILO1• Understand the different approaches of language teaching• be familiar with major trends in twentieth-century language teaching, alternative approaches and methods of language teaching and current communicative approaches related to foreign language teaching.
-Unit-II LO2 Understand the process of classroom teaching, prepare a lesson plan, inculcate the cross-cultural awareness, experience the actual classroom teaching through teaching practice. be familiar with interculturality, multilingualism and teaching Foreign Languages in an intercultural world Unit-III LO3 • Practically able to implement the best practices in classroom teaching through role-play exercises.
+Pre-requisites for the Course : The course will be conducted in English and Chinese Language.
+The student should have good knowledge of English and Chinese.
+Course Objective : This course aims to introduce to the students the various approaches and methods of teaching Chinese as a foreign language.
+On complet ion of the e course, the students will be able to: Unit-I LO1 Understand the different approaches of language teaching be familiar with major trends in twentieth-century language teaching, alternative approaches and methods of language teaching and current communicative approaches related to foreign language teaching.
+Unit-II LO2 Understand the process of classroom teaching, prepare a lesson plan, inculcate the cross-cultural awareness, experience the actual classroom teaching through teaching practice. be familiar with interculturality, multilingualism and teaching Foreign Languages in an intercultural world Unit-III LO3 Practically able to implement the best practices in classroom teaching through role-play exercises.